course-details-portlet

 • Be able to describe different patterns and strategies for developing business models.

-• Be able to explain the importance of focusing on the market and market understanding in a company or organization.
+• Be able to explain the importance of a focus on the market and market understanding in the development of a business model.

-• Be able to understand the opportunities digital collaboration provides to make an organization more market-oriented.
+• Be able to understand the opportunities digitization and digital transformation provide in relation to new and innovative business models.

 • Be able to account for the interaction between a business model and the environment.